inex/ixp-manager-docs-md/docs/grapher/smokeping.md

 **IXP Manager** can configure Smokeping to monitor member routers and display those graphs in member statistic pages.
 Presuming it is installed.

-## Historical Notes

-If you have used Smokeping on IXP Manager <v4.5 or between v4.5 and v4.7.3, then how the configuration is generated has changed.

-* In versions of IXP Manager <v4.5, we generated an entire / monolithic Smokeping configuration file.
-We have found in practice that this does not scale well and creates a number of limitations - especially when running more than one infrastructures.
-IXP Manager >= v4.5 now simply creates the targets on a per VLAN and protocol basis.
-* In versions >=v4.8, the URL endpoint has changed from that which was used in versions between v4.5 and v4.7.3.
-This was done as Smokeping (latency graphs) were fully integrated into Grapher.

 ## Target Selection